Appendix 2: Visualizing Atomic Orbitals#

 Radial Wavefunctions#

-Because the radial wavefunctions are independant of direction, they can be represented effectively on a simple 2D plot.
+Because the radial wavefunctions are independent of direction, they can be represented effectively on a simple 2D plot.
 The toughest part is coding the equations for every combination of n and \(l\).
 The good news is that the SymPy library includes a function, R_nl()

 , in the Hydrogen Wavefunction (sympy.physics.hydrogen